 By default, new app versions are made available as soon as it passes Amazon’s testing.
 However, if an app update is available for customers over the weekend, it may be difficult to reach support for any immediate issues.
 To better control your app’s release plan, be sure you specify the preferred time and date of when you want the update to be made available to customers.

-To schedule your app’s releases, head over to the Availability & Pricing and input when you want to like the version of your app to publish.
+To schedule your app’s releases, head over to Step 4: Review & Submit and input when you want to like the version of your app to publish..
 Keep in mind that the publishing process can take a few hours before your new version is live and available to customers.

 With staged roll-outs, you can release the upcoming version of your app through phased approach by slowly incrementing the percentage of users who receive the update.
 This developer feature helps limit the scope of any bugs or issues in your release, as well as test enhancements and new features in a controlled, measurable way.

 To learn more, check out our technical documentation on staged rollouts.

 Make sure to describe difficult-to-discover features and how to test these features.
 For example, if your app requires customers to log in before launching and using the app, include a set of test credentials for testing.
 Testers may not be in the same region as your customers, so include instructions to circumvent any geo-restrictions during the testing process.

 All Multimedia apps have the same requirements for how to correctly handle activity lifecycle and audio focus events, MediaSession, decoder instances, wake locks, and more.
 Similarly, these requirements are essential for Fire TV apps to interact harmoniously with other apps on Fire TV.
 Review the requirements to avoid delays during the app review process and enhance the experience for your customers on Fire TV.

 To follow these app requirements, review the details in our Multimedia docs.